mygoare/hackintosh/readme.md

 ###The way to get here

-We spend much of the part-time start installing hackintosh from zero, we met many problems and bugs, but all solved through searching and learning from Internet.
+We spend much of the part-time start installing hackintosh from zero, we met many problems and bugs, restarted pc many many times, but all solved through searching and learning from Internet.

-I am really happy to share it with you!
+Really happy to share it with you!

 ###About